Raymond Heard

 Raymond Heard is a Canadian-South African journalist, editor, media executive and political strategist.
-Heard is President of Toronto-based Heard-Cosgrove Communications, whose clients include some of Canada's largest companies.
 He is a contributor to Canada's National Post and the Huffington Post and appears on the CTV News Channel, CBC News Network, Global News and formerly appeared on the defunct Sun News Network as a political pundit.

-In Washington, he covered the assassinations of Martin Luther King and Robert Kennedy in 1968, the Gemini and Apollo missions, the riots in Washington after Martin Luther King's assassination and was one of the first Western reporters to reach Lisbon on April 25, 1974, for the Carnation Revolution.
-In 1966, Heard gave Robert Kennedy ideas for his epic Ripple of Hope speech to anti-apartheid students at the University of Cape Town, which was read by Edward Kennedy at RFK's funeral service.

 Early life and education

 A white South African by birth, Heard, whose parents, George and Vida Heard, were prominent liberal journalists, was a political reporter for the Rand Daily Mail from 1955 until 1960.
 On the Mail, he disclosed that liberal members of the opposition United Party would break away to launch the Progressive Party.
 In 1960, Heard graduated with a BA Hons. in political science at the University of the Witwatersrand (Johannesburg) and then spent a year at Harvard on a Frank Knox Fellowship, where his teachers included Henry Kissinger and John Kenneth Galbraith.
 While there, he wrote an article on the political situation in his homeland for The Harvard Crimson in which he described apartheid as "a combination of hatred, fear, and ignorance."
 Before leaving for Harvard, his last major assignment was covering the aftermath to the Sharpeviile massacre in which white police shot dead some 70 peaceful black demonstrators.